Edgarkimbugwe/luga-talk/TESTING.md

 |users/models | One line too long because of URL |![Result](/docs/validation/pep8/users-models.png)| :white_check_mark:
 |users/signals | All clear, no errors found | ![Result](/docs/validation/pep8/users-signals.png)| :white_check_mark:
 |users/views | All clear, no errors found |![Result](/docs/validation/pep8/users-views.png)| :white_check_mark:

+### JavaScript Validation

+To validate the Javascrpit files, JS Hint was used.
+It is a static code analysis tool for JavaScript that helps identify potential errors and coding conventions inconsistencies in your code.
+It provides warnings based on predefined rules and helps improve code quality and maintainability by enforcing best practices during development.

+All files with JavaScript code were tested using JS Hint and none of the files registered any warnings.
+These files are;
+- blogpostdetail.js
+- comments.js
+- create.js

 [Back to the top](#table-of-content)